 Gestational diabetes occurs when blood sugar levels are found to be too high during pregnancy.
-The number of women affected by this condition is not currently known but may be as high as 9% of pregnancies in the United States, depending on the diagnostic criteria and risk profile of women.4 Most often the condition is discovered using a two-step procedure: screening with the glucose challenge screening test around 24 to 28 weeks of pregnancy, followed by a diagnostic test called the oral glucose tolerance test.
+The exact number of women affected by gestational diabetes is unknown because of different diagnostic criteria and risk profiles.4 Most often the condition is discovered using a two-step procedure: screening with the glucose challenge screening test around 24 to 28 weeks of pregnancy, followed by a diagnostic test called the oral glucose tolerance test.
 Gestational diabetes increases the risk of a baby that is too large (macrosomia), preeclampsia (pronounced pree-i-KLAMP-see-uh, a condition marked by a sudden increase in a pregnant woman's blood pressure along with the presence of protein in the urine after the 20th week of pregnancy), and cesarean birth.
 Treatment includes controlling blood sugar levels through a healthy diet and exercise, and through medication if blood sugar values remain high.5

 Many people are familiar with the phrase "postpartum depression," meaning depression that occurs after the birth of a baby.
 But we now know that it's not just during the postpartum period, and it's not just depression.